Wastewater Innovation Centre (WWIC)

 Project Updates

-• The consulting and design team have finalized the design development phase including drawings, briefs, and a Class C cost estimate.
+• The consulting and design team have finalized the construction documents phase and documents for building permit submission.

-• The consulting and design team are proceeding with the construction document phase.
+• The consulting and design team are finalizing the issued for tender documents.

-• The following site due diligence activities are underway: Hydrogeological Study, Risk Management Plan, Non Aqueous Phase Liquid monitoring,
+• The following site due diligence activities are underway: Risk Management Plan, Non Aqueous Phase Liquid monitoring, Soil Characterization Report, Health and Safety Management Plan, Preliminary Excess Soil Destination Assessment Report, Designated Substances Survey, and Registered Plan.

 Site & Building Details